1921 Alberta general election: Electoral system

-Calgary, Edmonton and Medicine Hat voters cast multiple votes
+Effect of urban voters casting multiple votes

+In Edmonton, the Liberal, Conservative and Independent Labour Party slates each contained a woman candidate among the men candidates.
+Such balance is often seen when multi-name slates are composed to fight for multiple seats in the same district.
+In the Liberal's case, the inclusion of a woman (Nellie McClung) on the totally-victorious slate caused the election of one of the first woman MLAs in the British Empire.

+The ability of urban voters to cast more votes than rural voters also had statistical effects.
 Liberal candidates won a larger share of the votes cast than the UFA (about 34%, compared to 29% for the UFA).
 But the popular vote numbers exaggerate the actual number of Liberal party supporters.

-Urban voters in Calgary and Edmonton were allowed to place five votes and Medicine Hat voters 2 votes, as the block-voting system was used in the cities and Edmonton and Calgary contained 5 seats each and Medicine Hat 2 seats.
+Urban voters in Calgary and Edmonton were allowed to place five votes and Medicine Hat voters 2 votes, as the block voting system was used in the cities and Edmonton and Calgary contained 5 seats each and Medicine Hat 2 seats.
 Voters in the other constituencies, most of which were contested by the UFA, only had one vote each under the first past the post electoral system.
 The United Farmers ran no candidate in Calgary and only a single candidate in Edmonton.
 Thus it did not benefit from the multiple city vote.

 This over-representation of big-city voters was so significant that more than 120,000 more votes were counted than there were voters voting.
 This is significant as no single party received more than 102,000 votes.
+In Calgary 17,000 voters cast about 76,000 votes.
+As none of these went to UFA candidates (none ran in Calgary), this massive multiple voting going elsewhere gave the UFA a lower proportion overall.

 The Liberal Party received 28,000 votes in Edmonton and 20,000 votes in Calgary, almost half of their total across the province, under this system where each big-city Liberal voter could lodge five votes for the party.
 If you give the Liberal Party only one-fifth of their vote tally in Edmonton and Calgary, the Liberal Party total vote count decreases to well below the UFA total.
 Now it could be that each voter in Edmonton gave one of his/her votes to the Liberals (but not likely), but even so the Liberal candidates in Edmonton received 8,000 more votes in Edmonton than there were voters who voted.
-This 8,000 is more than half the difference between the Liberal's and the UFA's tallies province-wide.
+In Calgary, the Liberal candidates received 3,000 more votes than there were voters who voted.
+The combined minimum total of 11,000 "over-votes" accounts for a great deal of 15,000-vote difference between the Liberal's and the UFA's tallies province-wide.

-As well, in Calgary 17,000 voters cast about 76,000 votes.
-As none of these went to UFA candidates (none ran in Calgary) this massive multiple voting going elsewhere gave the UFA a lower proportion overall.

-It was also noted by defenders of the government that the UFA's percentage of total seats (62 percent) was identical to the percentage of votes it received in the constituencies in which it did run candidates.
+It was also noted by defenders of the government that the UFA's percentage of total seats (62 per cent) was identical to the percentage of votes it received on average in the constituencies in which it did run candidates.